A Great Hiking to Morskie Oko in Tatras Mountains

 Water falls next to the Morskie Oko, Poland

-Walking around the lake
+Strolling around the lake

-Hiking up to Czarny Staw (Black Pond in English)
+Hiking up to Czarny Staw (Black Pond)

 Morskie Oko, Poland